thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Rental of State Land
 		</td>
 		<td>
-			Learn how 10 agencies have collaborated! (i.e. SLA, PSD, PUB, JTC, NEA, NParks, HDB, SportSG, MOF, and URA) They reviewed and streamlined the fees, processes and service standards so as to collectively achieve reduction in regulatory time and cost for the processing of TOL applications across these agencies.
+			10 agencies collaborated, reviewed and streamlined the fees, processes and services standards to collectively reduce regulatory time and cost for the processing of Temporary Occupation Licensing applications across these agencies.
 		</td>
 	</tr>
 </table>